Susmita-Pal/WSoC-TestRepo2/core/Level 1/Challenge 2/README.md

       To do that, just add an x between the square brackets.
       Example : [ ] becomes [x] -->

-- [ ] Create a dictionary of lists.
+- [x ] Create a dictionary of lists.

-- [ ] Save the dictionary object into a pickle file (create one inside the "Challenge 2" folder).
+- [ x] Save the dictionary object into a pickle file (create one inside the "Challenge 2" folder).

 - [ ] Read the contents of the pickle file and update a list within the dictionary.